Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6Wett6BcKU0.md

 ### Transcript

-> are taking an intern to the coffee stain no not that i know of sometimes we do but usually when we're taking interns it's like if we want to hire someone or like an internship should lead to a job i think is the approach so we're kind of cautious about like hiring interns not even interns to make your coffee no that's that's a waste for everyone really
+> are taking an intern to the coffee stain no not that I know of sometimes we do but usually when we're taking interns it's like if we want to hire someone or like an internship should lead to a job I think is the approach so we're kind of cautious about like hiring interns not even interns to make your coffee no that's that's a waste for everyone really